BlackEdder/todod/README.md

 __reroll__ Reroll the Todos that are active.
 I.e. chooses up to five Todos from all the active Todos to show

 __tag__ Usage: tag +tagtoadd -tagtoremove [TARGETS].
 Adds or removes given tags for the provided targets.
-Targets can either be a list of numbe constrs (2,3,4) or all for all shown Todos
+Targets can either be a list of numbers (2,3,4) or all for all shown Todos

 __due__ Usage: due YYYY-MM-DD [TARGETS] or +days.
 Sets the given due date for the provided targets.
 Targets can either be a list of numbers (2,3,4) or all for all shown Todos